phillbarber/polling-vs-sockets/README.md

 # PollingVsSockets

 A web application and test setup to compare HTTP Polling and Websockets.
+For more details see my [blog post](https://phillbarber.blogspot.com/2018/05/efficiency-of-polling-vs-websockets.html).

 ---